 Chase away the winter blahs with a freshly squeezed Spicy Grapefruit Margarita.
-Made with tart grapefruit juice, muddled jalapeño, and a sweet and salty chili powder rim, this on the rocks marg will brighten any day.
+Made with tart grapefruit juice, muddled jalapeño, and a salty, sweet, chili powder rim, this on the rocks marg will brighten any day.
 Ready in minutes!

 There really isn't anything that can't be improved by a good margarita, especially when you're staring down a long, dark winter.
 But with fresh and juicy grapefruit hitting peak season right now, there's no better time to shake up a Spicy Grapefruit Margarita.
 This sweet and salty rocks marg will banish the winter blues in no time.